lowderchris/fluxon-mhd/doc/install-linux.md

 Follow the prompts:
 - Hold down the arrow key and then accept terms.
-- Accept Conda activation at startup.
+- Accept Conda activation at startup. (or initialize in path with ~/path/to/miniconda/bin/conda init tcsh)
 - Exit and reconnect to the SSH session/ shell session.

 ## 2. Create Conda Environment and Get Dependencies